 In contrast, inbound marketing is a marketing strategy that focuses on attracting customers to your business through content marketing, social media marketing, search engine optimization (SEO), and other tactics that pull people toward your brand.
 Inbound marketing helps you build trust and credibility with your audience, and it can be an effective way to reach and engage potential customers at every stage of the buying journey.

 One key difference between inbound and outbound marketing is that outbound marketing is often seen as intrusive or disruptive.
-In contrast, inbound marketing is more subtle and is focused on providing value to the customer.
+In contrast, inbound marketing is more subtle and focuses on providing customer value.
 Inbound marketing also tends to be more cost-effective than outbound marketing, as it often involves creating long-term assets (like blog posts or ebooks) that can continue to generate leads and sales for your business over time.

 There are many benefits to using inbound marketing as part of your overall marketing strategy.
 Some of the key benefits include: